MichaelVoelkel/ChartJs2QML/README.md

 # ChartJs2QML
 This is a QML adaptor for Chart.js 2.9.3 that supports startup animations and tooltips.
+This way you can integrate charts conveniently (also for commercial products thanks to MIT-license) with your QML-based projects.
+This also works fine when using Qt with C++ with the desire to display some charts.
+Feel free to ask questions under issues, if you need help with that.

 ## Getting started